sgorgun/uml-design-basics/README.md

 ### 9. Data Hiding

 Open [SimpleClass4](UmlDesignBasics/SimpleClass4.cs) class.
-Having public instance fields in your classes may lead to runtime issues.
+The class has public instance fields already, but having public instance fields in your classes may lead to runtime issues.
 That's why code analysis tools reports the SA1401 and CA1051 warnings for the _SimpleClass4_ class.

 Refactor the code using [Encapsulate Field](https://refactoring.guru/encapsulate-field) technique to hide all instance fields.

-Class diagram 9. _SimpleClass4_ class.
+Class diagram 9. _SimpleClass4_ class after refactoring.

 ![Class Diagram for SimpleClass4](./images/simple-class4.png).